 For those of you who live anywhere from British Columbia east to the Great Plains, you can find miner’s lettuce, and its various claytonia cousins, in shady, moist spots in spring.
 According to the USDA, miner’s lettuce has naturalized in a few places east of the Plains, notably Ohio, Georgia and New Hampshire.
 Pick from February to May, but you will need to find deeper, cooler, places the later you go.

 The best leaves grow under trees.
 Miner’s lettuce is perfectly fine when in flower — unlike most spring greens — but pick before the flower stalk gets too long.
-Once picked, miner’s lettuce leaves will last in a plastic bag in the fridge for 3-5 days without too much loss of quality.
+Once picked, miner’s lettuce leaves will last in a plastic bag in the fridge for 3 to 5 days without too much loss of quality.
 Keep a damp paper towel in the bag to keep everything nice and fresh.